jviaches/RunnerGame/README.md

   - Level failed
   - Coin collection sound

-  This is the bare minimum till March 30.
+  This is the bare minimum till May 30.